claresudbery/clare-wiki-ably/pages/think/events/workshops/retros.md

     - Alternate between successes and wish list items
     - Start at the top (ie those with most votes)
     - Keep going until you are out of time
-    - You can set a gtime limit for each card if you like.
+    - You can set a time limit for each card if you like